 Process mining is a powerful technology to understand where the main blockers may lie within the particular processes.
 Process intelligence, in turn, can base on that and pinpoint what those problems actually are, quantify them, find the root causes and provide viable solutions on how to fix them.
 Workfellow helps companies find the biggest problems with the highest value and helps to solve those to achieve operational excellence.

 Process mining is part of the larger picture.
 The end goal for the companies is to have streamlined processes that are optimized all the time.
 They might use various automation scripts or RPA bots as the next step in the digitalization process.
 Workfellow can help increase the impact of process mining by capturing the work of those automation tools, e.g., RPA, in real-time.
 It can analyze and help to understand if those are actually bringing the value or they are not benefiting much and some other alternatives would be needed.

 One or the other - great technologies

-Process mining and Workfellow’s work intelligence platform are both great technologies whose goal is to make organizations perform better.
+Process mining and Workfellow’s process intelligence platform are both great technologies whose goal is to make organizations perform better.
 As we proved, these technologies can work in tandem, supporting and strengthening each other, and building further on each others’ findings.

 Process mining is an amazing tool that has been around for over a decade, helping companies steer the large processes in their work.
 While it’s powerful in certain cases, in some it needs support from the technologies that are more capable of analyzing the shared and teamwork.
-Work intelligence is exactly what’s needed to capture the parts of the process that can’t be observed through process mining.
+Process intelligence is exactly what’s needed to capture the parts of the process that can’t be observed through process mining.